 Similar to Discord in its functionality, Slack has departed from being viewed as the beloved workspace chat platform and is being co-opted by Web3 communities for the same reasons as Discord.
 Unlike Discord, however, finding new channels to join is more of an invite-only experience, so it may take a bit more digging to find the good stuff while exploring your options for the space.
 This can be to your benefit, however, in that there’s less chance that there will be migration loss from those converting to the platform, only to wander elsewhere.

 Widely considered the choice social media platform for Web3 conversations, Twitter is a space for active discussion and diving deep into threads driven by Web3 communities.
-Most prominent founders and leaders in the space have an active twitter following, and siphoning members of other communities can be as simple as joining the conversation in a thread, and offering a unique or informed perspective to validate your voice.
+Most prominent founders and leaders in the space have an active Twitter following and siphoning members of other communities can be as simple as joining the conversation in a thread and offering a unique or informed perspective to validate your voice.

 Despite having a somewhat adversarial early relationship with Web3, and more specifically cryptocurrency, the platform has brought down its guard and is embracing conversations about Web3 – so long as they don’t cross into the territory of financial advice.

-The original image driven platform can be a great space for showcasing your NFT projects, or sharing bite sized breakdown pieces in the forms of carousels, stories, and reels.
-Once the darling of the social media space, Instagrams notoriously unpredictable, and often changing, algorithm can be intimidating for those new to the space, though there is still value to be found in engaging with those who are crypto-curious or straight up enthusiasts on the platform.
+The original image-driven platform can be a great space for showcasing your NFT projects or sharing bite-sized breakdown pieces in the forms of carousels, stories, and reels.
+Once the darling of the social media space, Instagram’s notoriously unpredictable, and often changing algorithm can be intimidating for those new to the space, though there is still value to be found in engaging with those who are crypto-curious or straight-up enthusiasts on the platform.

 Often dismissed as advertisers continue to focus more heavily on Gen-Zers, there is still reason to utilize the platform while Web3 continues its push towards mass adoption in hopes of replacing traditional banking.
-With the recent shift in Facebook’s name to Meta, it’s likely we’ll see a shift coming from them in the near future to focus more directly on Web3 – potentially making them a more substantial space for those looking to build community.
+With the recent shift in Facebook’s name to Meta, it’s likely we’ll see a shift coming from them in the near future to focus more directly on Web3 – potentially making them a more substantial space for those looking to encourage growth.

-There are a number of approaches to utilizing NFTs in your creative community building that extend beyond their inceptual deployment as digitally scarce art pieces.
+There are a number of approaches to utilizing NFTs in your creative community building that extend beyond their conceptual deployment as digitally scarce art pieces.
 Similar to access tokens, these unique tokens can be distributed as a culture play in order to attract people to your project who share similar values or interests – an approach we’ve taken with our Pandamonium project to great success.

 One of the most recent developments in the NFT space that shows a great deal of promise for the Web3 communities’ future is what is being called the “Proof of Attendance Protocol.”
 These are NFTs that are minted and gifted to attendees at certain events, concerts, galleries, restaurants, etc. which are unique to the user and act as not only proof that they were where they said they were (FOMO anyone), but also act as a digital archive of their experiences – similar to keeping old concert tickets stowed away for memories.